johnamdickson/portfolio-project-2/README.md

 ### Typography

-All fonts were sourced from Google Fonts:
+All fonts were sourced from Google Fonts.
+The main font used throughout is called 'Love Ya Like A Sister' which was selected for it's fun characteristics that children can relate too even if they cannot read.
+Raleway was selected for button font to make it stand out to adults who will normally be controlling the game.

  -
 <br><br>